mbask/forestry/README.md

 ### Install

-forestry is still under heavy development.
+forestry is still under development.
 You can install it from `github` using the `devtools` package.

 ```r
 library(devtools)